fmetivier/IslandsLib/docs/source/Samples.rst

     # Name of Island
     islands = 'Mystery island'

-    # Path to filenmae containing contour
+    # Path to filename containing contour
     fname = "../data/Examples/MysteryIsland.txt"

 * Second, we set the sub sampling rate of the contour.
 Often the contours are far too precise for FEM computation at the scale of an entire island.